kyma-project/test-infra/docs/prow/kyma-release-process.md

 ### Calculate the release image tag
 In the internal CI (Jenkins), used for the release process, it is easy to specify which version to publish by adding it as a job parameter.
 In Prow, such an option is not available.
 Instead, you need to calculate this version.
 This proposal describes how to do it be reading Git tags.
-See the proposal for **export_variables** function in `prow/scripts/library.sh`, which shows how to calculate a new tag:
+See the proposal for the **export_variables** function in `prow/scripts/library.sh`, which shows how to calculate a new tag:
 ```bash
 function export_variables() {
     if [[ "${BUILD_TYPE}" == "pr" ]]; then